Haolab-BIG/ChIP-seq_Chromatin-Immunoprecipitation-sequence/README.md

 # ChIP-seq, Chromatin Immunoprecipitation sequencing
-For everyone who has a new face to HaoLab, we make this pipeline/protocol to standardize downstream analysis pipeline for ChIP-seq data.
+For everyone who has a new face to HaoLab, we make this pipeline/protocol to standardize downstream analysis pipeline for ChIP-seq data. \
+Any questions or trouble u have met during this procudure please conntact me, AKA.
+Mu Juncheng.
+Here I post my domestic E-mail, to reach me in time: mjcd163a@163.com

 ## Part I Introduction
 ### i.
 Workflow